-Krishna Balakrishnan is a Canadian visual artist (graphic design, image-maker) and curator based in London UK. (more...)
+Krishna Shanthi is a designer, artist, curator and critical & theoretical lecturer based in London UK. (more...)

 THE BLUE, THE PINK, THE IMMATERIAL, THE VOID

 Artists: Arang Choi | Pyo E | Aitor Gonzalez | Natalia Gurova & Nora Aaron Scherer | Kubakub | Laila Majid | Jérôme David Meinlschmidt | Tamu Nkiwane | Rebecca Parkin | JJ Ramsauer | Alfred Rottensteiner | Esther Vörösmarty | Grace Woodcock

 Curators: Rosa Abbott and Krishna Balakrishnan